 While visiting the Magic Kingdom (link here!) was amazing for Heidi, perhaps the attraction in Florida which she was most excited about was the Crayola Experience.
-Actually, it was Heidi who wanted to go here because she had seen numerous videos on YouTube and once she saw a leaflet, she knew she wanted to go!!
+Actually, it was Heidi who wanted to go here because she had seen numerous videos on YouTube.
+Once she saw a leaflet, she knew she wanted to go!!

-As you might imagine, the Crayola Experience is an attraction that is based around arts/crafts and so if your child is into those activities, you’re in luck!
+As you might imagine, the Crayola Experience is an attraction that is based around arts/crafts.
+So if your child is into those activities, you’re in luck!
 There is also a soft play area/climbing frame which is really good which will help the little ones burn off some energy too!

 When you enter, you each get 2 coins so you can get a personalised crayon and piece of play-doh to mould and play with.
 Additional coins are 50c and the personalised crayon is a lovely keepsake which the little ones can actually use and enjoy!

-The Experience is essentially a number of different activity tables dotted around where you can do various creative pieces of work.
-Some are based on computer imagery, such as designing an outfit for a fashion show (see my effort below!) and some are more “old fashioned” involving colouring, painting and those kinds of activities.
+The Crayola Experience is essentially a number of different activity tables dotted around where you can do various creative pieces of work.
+Some are based on computer imagery, such as designing an outfit for a fashion show (see my effort below!).
+Some are more “old fashioned” involving colouring, painting and those kinds of activities.

 The favourites were the Drip Art (melted crayon dripping onto a spinning card) and the Melt and Mould where a crayon is melted and, you guessed it, moulded, into a shape such as a car, ring etc. Sadly, neither made it back across the Atlantic in one piece!!

-We spent just over 2 hours there and a good tip is to plan your visit for when a Florida afternoon thunderstorm is arriving or when you can get a good discount on the tickets.
+We spent just over 2 hours there.
+A good tip is to plan your visit for when a Florida afternoon thunderstorm is arriving or when you can get a good discount on the tickets.
 We lucked into the late arrival discount (after 5pm) which made a significant saving.
-As Florida Mall is next door, you can do some shopping and go to their Food Court for a meal (quite a good range of shops and food outlets).
+As Florida Mall is next door, you can do some shopping and go to their Food Court for a meal.
+Here there is quite a good range of shops and food outlets.
 Older children will be able to spend more time here for sure (Heidi was 3)

-The main activities are on a single floor which makes it easy with a pushchair, but to get the most out of it, your child needs to be comfortable drawing/being creative.
+The main activities are on a single floor which makes it easy with a pushchair.
+However, but to get the most out of it, your child needs to be comfortable drawing/being creative.
 Any child younger than 3 isn’t going to get the most out of it (however, they are free!)

-Given that our visit was over 2 months ago now and Heidi keeps on talking about our visit enthusiastically, I feel as though it was a success and I am sure on our next visit to Florida, she will get even more out of it!!!!
+Given that our visit to Crayola Experience was over 2 months ago now, Heidi keeps on talking about our visit enthusiastically.
+I feel as though it was a success and I am sure on our next visit to Florida, she will get even more out of it!!!!